pgdogdev/docs/docs/features/sharding/index.md

 ### Cross-shard queries

-When sharding hints are not present in a query, either accidently or on purpose, PgDog falls back to sending those queries to all shards.
-This is called a cross-shard query and results are assembled by PgDog, transparently to the client.
+When sharding hints are not present in a query, either accidentally or on purpose, PgDog falls back to sending those queries to all shards.
+This is called a cross-shard query and results are assembled by PgDog, invisible to the client.

 [**→ Cross-shard queries**](cross-shard.md)